 - You learn how to do the asanas (moves) correctly.

-- Another perk is connecting with a conscious, loving community.
+- You connect with a conscious, loving community.

 - Going to a class costs money, but most studios have great deals for unlimited classes for a month or year (so worth it!).

-A big reason people from all walks of life do yoga is it’s a way to get “calm” for about an hour a day.
-Us urbanites need this escape from the rat race to just be!
-It will also benefit those around you … everyone will like the kinder, more peaceful you.
+A big reason people from all walks of life do yoga is it's a way to get "calm" for about an hour a day.
+Us urbanites need this escape from the rat race to just be.
+It will also benefit those around you ... everyone will appreciate the kinder, more peaceful you.